Find out which library services are currently availableStay informed

 Recipient of the 2019 Architecture Award for Quebec libraries and archive centres, the new Pierrefonds Library is an exceptional gathering place, at the cutting edge of technology, and represents a strong and lasting cultural jewel in Pierrefonds-Roxboro.

-Due to the activation of the Level 4 – maximum alert (red zone) in Montreal, Public Libraries are now partially closed to the public.
+Due to the activation of the Level 4 – maximum alert (red zone) in Montreal, Public Libraries are now partially open to the public.
 Contactless book loans are permitted and access to book shelves is allowed.
 Organized activities are limited, for more information, please call 514 626-1800 or visit us in person.

 Services offered with respect to Covid-19 sanitary measures

 - Access to shelves for the general public, under certain restrictions

 - Online services: online reservation and digital library

 - Access to photocopiers and scanners

 - Study tables available: first come, first serve (limited number)